Drafting Sales Contracts in Northern Cyprus

 - Legal Validity of Versions

-The key nuance of local legislation concerns the language of court proceedings and administrative documentation.
+A key nuance of local legislation concerns the language of legal and administrative proceedings.
 The official language of the TRNC is Turkish.
-Previously, contracts could be drafted exclusively in English or Russian-English versions, but this situation has changed.
+Previously, contracts could be drawn up exclusively in English or Russian-English versions, but the situation has changed.

-Important to know: Since 2022, District Land Committees (Tapu) and the Tax Office do not accept contracts for registration without a Turkish version.
-A contract drafted only in a foreign language (Russian or English) cannot be registered.
+Important to know: Since 2022, the District Land Committees (Tapu) and the Tax Office do not accept agreements for registration without a Turkish language version.
+A contract drafted solely in a foreign language (Russian or English) cannot be registered.

-To comply with legal requirements while ensuring transparency for the client, the optimal solution is drafting the contract in two languages (bipartite contract).
+To comply with legal requirements while ensuring transaction transparency for the client, the optimal solution is drafting the agreement in two languages.
 For example: Turkish + Russian or Turkish + English.

-Such a document is usually formatted in two columns, offering the following advantages:
+Such a document is usually formatted in two columns.
+This provides the following advantages:

-- Legal Compliance: Including the Turkish text ensures successful registration with the Land Registry.
+- Legal compliance: The presence of the Turkish text ensures successful registration in the Land Registry.

 - Transparency: The client personally reads and understands each clause they sign, without relying on oral translation.